mudox/home/content/post/site-build-notes.md

 ## Taxonomies

-For simplicity, I only use tags.
+Currently I only use tags.

 All tag name use normal casing like `iOS`, `Swift` etc.